So, a German friend, Lina, told me a story recently. I just can't seem to get it out of my head.

 And, if Robin had been aware of this cultural and religious norm, she may have chosen not to go back to that seat.
 Just to make things less awkward.
 Clearly she would not die if she sat elsewhere.

 (3) Leave Judgment at the Door…Unless the Action Hurts Another

-On subtle differences like the story we’ve shared above, it pays to learn and move on.
+On subtle differences like the story I’ve shared above, it pays to learn and move on.
 These are not life-changing issues.
 Simply, things work differently in different cultures.

 When harm to (usually more innocent) members of a society are at stake, this is the place to get outraged and to stand up for what’s right.
 It’s always a fine line.
 Meddling from “outsiders” is usually not appreciated.

 Change is best when it comes from the inside.
 From members of a society – often women, racial minorities, those with disabilities and so on – where blatant discrimination has caused deep harm.

 When women or children experience physical, sexual and/or emotional abuse, there is reason to speak out.
 LOUD!

 When a racial group experiences continual mistreatment, their voices must rise from within their ranks in order to gain credence and incentive for change.